Articles

 Where should you keep your Estate Plan documents?

-We strongly recommend that you NOT store your originals in a safety deposit box as that often makes them difficult to access when they’re needed.
+We strongly recommend that you NOT store your originals in a safe deposit box, as that often makes them difficult to access when they’re needed.
 Otherwise, there is no wrong location.
 The most common places our clients have kept their documents are:

 • In-home safe